dlt-hub/dlt/docs/website/docs/reference/performance.md

 ```

 ## Parallelism
+You can create pipelines that extract, normalize and load data in parallel.

 ### Extract
 You can extract data concurrently if you write your pipelines to yield callables or awaitables that can be then evaluated in a thread or futures pool respectively.